 The advantage of not being able to do this is that you have to have more well-rounded players playing from the start.
 Players who are both tactically aware as well as physically and mentally fit.

-In theory, every spectator should see a higher quality game if you’re watching players of higher physical and mental ability.
+Theoretically, every spectator should see a higher quality game if they’re watching players of higher physical and mental ability.

 Limiting the number of subs is a win for the players, the coaches, and the spectators.